edgeimpulse/firmware-espressif-esp32/README.md

 - LIS3DHTR_ESP-IDF
 - ESP-NN

-Get them by cloning the corresponding repositories:
+Get them by cloning the corresponding repositories to components folder in the root folder of the project:

 ```bash
 cd components